 Which issues today are tearing us apart?
 Where can working in the “Braver Angels Way” do the most good for our nation in this challenging moment?
 At the 2024 Braver Angels National Convention, we’ll debate four key political issues over three days.

 How are we choosing which issues to dig into?
-You decide.
+We sent out a poll of 12 possible issues and over 1,000 members cast their vote.

 Why?
 In a time of partisan gridlock, we are saying: “It doesn’t have to be this way.”
 In a time when so many of our political leaders don’t seem up to the task, we are saying: “Watch us.”